swiss-ai/posttraining/README.md

   Follow the instructions in `installation/docker-amd64-cuda/README.md` to install the environment then get back here for the rest of the instructions to run the experiments.

-  We ran our experiments on TODO: FILL IN THE HARDWARE YOU USED.
+  We run our experiments on 4/8xH100-80GB nodes and 8xA100-80GB nodes.
-  To run them, you should have at least TODO: FILL IN THE MINIMUM HARDWARE REQS IF APPLICABLE.

 - **Docker/OCI-container for ARM64 machines (+ NVIDIA GPUs)**:
   Like the option above but for machines with ARM64 CPUs and NVIDIA GPUs.